dawnofknight/dawnofknight/Readme.md

 ## 🌱 What I'm Working On
 - Building modern web applications with React and Next.js
+- Product management and analytics implementation
+- API development and integration projects
 - Exploring serverless architectures
 - Contributing to open-source projects
 - Learning advanced database optimization techniques